mark1russell7/mark1russell7/README.md

-> can't center a div without first building a compiler.
+> can't center a div without building a compiler.

 builds small, decent, inspectable systems. ~~probably should ship a feature sometime~~.